HiranD/make_the_matches/README.md

 Some parts of the codes take hours to process.
 It can be solved if I have used Dask Dataframes.
 Havent had enough time to do that.

-### Max f1 score achived - 0.60056
+### Max f1 score achieved - 0.60056

 ## Instructions to produce same results

 * Clone the repo and copy the original data folder to it.
-* Firat run preprocess_data.ipynb and produce dataset_cleaned.csv.
+* First run preprocess_data.ipynb and produce dataset_cleaned.csv.
 * Then run the tf_idf.py and produce tfidf_df_ngrams.csv (This process take time, therefor i have commited the tfidf_df_ngrams.csv).
 * Finally run validate_results.ipynb and see the f1 Score.